 National Museum of World Cultures, Ethnographic museum complex in Amsterdam, Leiden, and Berg en Dal, Netherlands

-The museum has an established process for returning cultural objects to their countries of origin and addresses its colonial past openly.
-This approach makes it a model for other institutions grappling with similar issues.
+The museum runs a formal process for returning objects to their countries of origin and addresses its colonial past openly within its exhibitions.
+This approach remains rare in the museum world and makes it a reference point for other institutions.

 The community of curious travelers